Ardmore, Alabama

 Ardmore is a town in Limestone County, Alabama, United States, and is included in the Huntsville-Decatur Metro Area.
-It is home to the Saturn IB rocket at the Alabama Welcome Center, just south of the Tennessee border, on Interstate 65.
-As of the 2010 census, the population of the town is 1,194.
-It borders its sister city Ardmore, Tennessee.
+The population was 1,321 at the 2020 census, It borders its sister city Ardmore, Tennessee.

 History

 The settlement was originally named Austin, after Alex Austin, who selected the location as a site for a station along the Louisville and Nashville Railroad.
 The railroad company later renamed the town Ardmore, for the community of Ardmore, Pennsylvania.
 Ardmore, Alabama was incorporated in 1922.